 The second weekend marked the beginning of the trellis construction.
 With sited flags and rebar on the ground, two poles of bamboo stock were carefully heated and molded to an arc, lashed together with jute, and inserted into its corresponding rebar.
 The resulting vertical components of the trellis frame formed a carefully spaced singular tunnel that forks into two arching tunnels, referencing the genetic experiments of the melon’s themselves.

 During the third weekend, volunteers installed and lashed the diagonal bracing to the bamboo arches to provide support for the overall sculpture.
 Finally, planters were installed on all sides of the trellis so that the melons can begin to grow over the structure.

-The garden officially opens to the public on June 27th, 2010, but the trellis structure is already visible to the public.
-In the coming months, the melon vines will weave themselves onto the bamboo trellis, culminating in a melon harvest festival on November 7th, 2010.
+The garden officially opened to the public on June 27th, 2010, but the trellis structure was visible to the public prior to the opening.
+In the following months, the melon vines wove themselves onto the bamboo trellis, culminating in a melon harvest festival on November 7th, 2010.

 The MatterApp series this spring marks not only M&A’s increasingly experimental methods for social building projects but also our expansion into building projects in different locations.
-For this project Brian Janeczko, long time MatterApp team member and bamboo experimenter was selected to lead the workshops as we refined our now finely honed techniques for harvesting, prepping and constructing with bamboo.
-Our original weaving strategy was not compatible with the breed of bamboo that grows at LACMA but Brian’s extensive knowledge in torch bending bamboo and the wealth of volunteer experience after a workshop we had on bamboo bending earlier this year, lead to a strong and smooth construction that everyone is satisfied with.
+For this project, Brian Janeczko, long time MatterApp team member and bamboo experimenter, was selected to lead the workshops as we refined our now finely honed techniques for harvesting, prepping and constructing with bamboo.
+Our original weaving strategy was not compatible with the breed of bamboo that grows at LACMA, but Brian’s extensive knowledge in torch bending bamboo and the wealth of volunteer experience after a M&A bamboo bending workshop earlier this year lead to a strong and smooth construction that was satisfactory to all involved.